-From August 9, 1990 until he crossed the Saudi Arabian-Kuwaiti border on August 11, 1990, the Iraqi government confined Claimant to Kuwait, preventing him from leaving the country by the threat of force.
+From August 9, 1990 until he was evacuated on September 12, 1990, the Iraqi government confined Claimant to Kuwait and/or Iraq, preventing him from leaving the country by the threat of force.
 Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders, forcibly prohibiting U.S. nationals from leaving.
-As the Commission has previously held, as of that date, Iraq prohibited Claimant from leaving the country, effectively detaining him within the borders of Kuwait and Iraq.
-Claimant was subject to this formal policy of prohibiting U.S. nationals from leaving Iraq and Kuwait until August 11, 1990, when he and his family escaped to Saudi Arabia.
-As a subject to Saudi Arabia.
+As the Commission has previously held, as of that date, Iraq prohibited Claimant from leaving the country, effectively detaining him within the borders of Kuwait.
+Claimant was subject to this formal policy of prohibiting U.S. nationals from leaving Iraq and Kuwait until August 28, 1990, when the Iraqi government announced that all female and minor U.S. nationals could leave.